mikecapsio/texturefast-docs/docs/vs/meshy-ai.md

 ## Privacy-first workflow

-TextureFast public product copy states that the full model is loaded locally in the browser during the core texturing workflow.
-The generation request may use the UV layout and other selected inputs needed to produce the texture.
+TextureFast uses a privacy-first workflow: the full model is loaded locally in the browser during the core texturing workflow.
+Generation uses the UV layout and other selected inputs needed to produce the texture.

 When comparing services, review each provider's current privacy policy, especially for complete 3D uploads, reference images, and generated assets.